w-pay/sdk-wpay-web-frames/README.md

     ```
     let captureResult = await action.complete();

+    // The save option can be overwritten at completion time.
+This allows the customer
+    // to give input into whether a card should be saved or not post form rendering.
+    let captureResult = await action.complete(false);
     ```

     If you would like to clear the element(s), you can also call the `clear` function on the action.